Naereen/web-sphinx/try-ocaml.en.rst

   - `TryOCaml.OCamlPro.com <https://try.ocamlpro.com/>`_ is another good environment to use the basic OCaml system online, without installing anything!It's done by OCamlPro and the "official" solution ;
   - `Learn-OCaml <https://ocaml-sf.org/learn-ocaml-public/index.html>`_ is a heavier and more complete environment.
 Not sure if it works entirely offline.

+.. seealso:: Locally use an OCaml editor and interpreter?
+It is possible on this site!
+Without having to install anything!

+   `BetterOCaml <https://BetterOCaml.ml/>`_ is a simple OCaml console and editor, but one that works online without the need for a server that computes your code behind: everything is interpreted in javascript in your browser!I host a local copy here: `BetterOCaml <publis/BetterOCaml/>`_.
+It is also on `ocaml.besson.link <http://ocaml.besson.link>`_.

 The terminal
 ------------
 .. raw:: html